alanjhodson/alanjhodson.github.io/blog/_posts/2024-02-12-taking-a-break.md

 ## When did I know it was time?

 In early January, around Australia Day I was riding through the Perth CBD and I looked at everyone rushing to get to the office.
 I thought at the time, how good is this, I don't have to or want to do that right now.
-But, over the subsequent weeks once the family was back at work and school I started to really get a sense of wanting to get back to working with people and putting my plans and goals into action.
+But, over the subsequent weeks once the family was back at work and school, I started to really get a sense of wanting to get back to working with people and putting my plans and goals into action.
 Getting a business setup again, engaging with contacts and getting meetings underway as well as starting studying has been super exciting and I'm glad to have that energy and drive return.

 ## Summary